Transition Planning

 With parental consent (or the consent of a student who is 18 years of age or older), the school may invite a representative of an agency that can help provide or pay for transition services.
 If an invited agency’s representative is unable to attend, the team must take other steps to involve the agency.
 Below is a list of some agencies, services or resources that may be involved in a student’s transition.

-• The New York State Office for People With Developmental Disabilities (OPWDD): Responsible for coordinating services for New Yorkers with developmental disabilities.
+• The New York State Office for People with Developmental Disabilities (OPWDD): Responsible for coordinating services for New Yorkers with developmental disabilities.
 These include:

 • intellectual disabilities